Privacy Policy

 - Lawyers

-These persons are subject to legal confidentiality obligations and process the data exclusively for the purpose of fulfilling their consulting tasks.
+These persons are subject to statutory confidentiality obligations and process the data exclusively for the purpose of fulfilling their advisory duties.

 10.5 Disclosure to authorities and courts